Walgreens Trims Rite Aid Deal After Antitrust Concerns -- 3rd Update

 Haggen struggled with the expansion and filed for bankruptcy protection in a matter of months.
 Albertsons eventually bought back some of the stores the government had required it to sell.

+Fred's operates 601 pharmacy and retail stores mainly in the southeastern U.S.

-In a statement, Fred's called the termination a "disappointing outcome" but said it has no impact on the company's transformation strategy.
-Shares of Fred's, which said the acquisition of 865 of Rite Aid's stores would "accelerate our transformation, not define it," recently dropped 19%; the stock had jumped sharply when the deal to buy stores was announced.
+In a statement, Fred's called the termination a "disappointing outcome," but that it has no impact on the company's transformation strategy.
+Shares of Fred's, which said the acquisition of 865 of Rite Aid's stores would "accelerate our transformation, not define it," dropped 23%; the stock had jumped sharply when the deal to buy stores was announced.

 (END) Dow Jones Newswires